 Note the word “so.”
 This word sends us back to verse fourteen.
 Jesus wiped out the ordinances against us on the cross.
-Old Testament ritual, restrictions and regulations were abolished on the cross yet many Christians today hang onto them.
+Old Testament rituals, restrictions, and regulations were abolished on the cross, yet many Christians today hang onto them.
 They have hangovers from their religious training.
 They do not realize that Jesus met all the demands of the law on the cross.

 1 “Judge not, that you be not judged.

 2 “For with what judgment you judge, you will be judged; and with the measure you use, it will be measured back to you.